20 July plot: Von Stauffenberg joins

 By mid-1943 the tide of war was turning decisively against Germany.
 The army plotters and their civilian allies became convinced that Hitler should be assassinated, so that a government acceptable to the western Allies could be formed, and a separate peace negotiated in time to prevent a Soviet invasion of Germany.
 In August 1943 Tresckow met, for the first time, a young staff officer named Lieutenant Colonel Claus von Stauffenberg.
-Severely wounded in North Africa, Stauffenberg was a political conservative and zealous German nationalist.
+Severely wounded in April 1943 by an Allied strafing attack near Mezzouna in North Africa, Stauffenberg was a political conservative and zealous German nationalist.

 From early 1942, he had come to share two basic convictions with many military officers: that Germany was being led to disaster and that Hitler's removal from power was necessary.
 After the Battle of Stalingrad in December 1942, despite his religious scruples, he concluded that the Führer's assassination was a lesser moral evil than Hitler's remaining in power.
 Stauffenberg brought a new tone of decisiveness to the ranks of the resistance movement.
 When Tresckow was assigned to the Eastern Front, Stauffenberg took charge of planning and executing the assassination attempt.